reillymedia/sevenslegal/themes/netlify-basic/content/blog/former-broker-joshua-david-nicholas-pleads-guilty-to-fraud-charges-in-crypto-ponzi-scheme.md

 ---
-title: "Sevens Legal Chosen for Best Place To Work In San Diego 2022"
+title: Sevens Legal Chosen for Best Place To Work In San Diego 2022
+yoast_title: >-
-yoast_title: Former Broker Joshua David Nicholas Pleads Guilty to Fraud Charges in Crypto Ponzi Scheme | Criminal Defense Attorney San Diego
+  Former Broker Joshua David Nicholas Pleads Guilty to Fraud Charges in Crypto Ponzi Scheme | Criminal Defense Attorney San Diego
+yoast_description: >-
-yoast_description: "joshua David Nicholas, 28, of Stuart, Florida, along with two co-conspirators, were each charged with one count of conspiracy to commit wire fraud and one count of conspiracy to commit securities fraud by a South Florida federal grand jury.
+  joshua David Nicholas, 28, of Stuart, Florida, along with two co-conspirators, were each charged with one count of conspiracy to commit wire fraud and one count of conspiracy to commit securities fraud by a South Florida federal grand jury.
 Nicholas pleaded guilty to conspiracy to commit securities fraud.
-Nicholas and his cohorts promoted him as the “head"
+  Nicholas and his cohorts promoted him as the “head
-categories: [
+categories:
-  "Federal Crime",
-  "Blog"
-]
+  - Federal Crime
+  - Blog
-pfd_file: ""
+pfd_file: ''
+summary: >-
-summary: "joshua David Nicholas, 28, of Stuart, Florida, along with two co-conspirators, were each charged with one count of conspiracy to commit wire fraud and one count of conspiracy to commit securities fraud by a South Florida federal grand jury.
+  joshua David Nicholas, 28, of Stuart, Florida, along with two co-conspirators, were each charged with one count of conspiracy to commit wire fraud and one count of conspiracy to commit securities fraud by a South Florida federal grand jury.
 Nicholas pleaded guilty to conspiracy to commit securities fraud.
-Nicholas and his cohorts promoted him as the “head"
+  Nicholas and his cohorts promoted him as the “head
 tags: []
-url: "/blog/former-broker-joshua-david-nicholas-pleads-guilty-to-fraud-charges-in-crypto-ponzi-scheme/1051/"
+url: >-
+  /blog/former-broker-joshua-david-nicholas-pleads-guilty-to-fraud-charges-in-crypto-ponzi-scheme/1051/
 date: 2022-11-09T18:30:00Z
-featured_image: "/img/Former-Broker-Joshua-David-Nicholas-Pleads-Guilty-to-Fraud-Charges-in-Crypto-Ponzi-Scheme.jpg"
+featured_image: >-
+  /img/Former-Broker-Joshua-David-Nicholas-Pleads-Guilty-to-Fraud-Charges-in-Crypto-Ponzi-Scheme.jpg
 img_alt: Former Broker Pleads Guilty to Fraud Charges
 ---
 Joshua David Nicholas, 28, of Stuart, Florida, along with two co-conspirators, were each charged with one count of conspiracy to commit wire fraud and one count of conspiracy to commit securities fraud by a South Florida federal grand jury.
 Nicholas pleaded guilty to conspiracy to commit securities fraud.
-Nicholas and his cohorts promoted him as the _“head trader”_ for his company.
+Nicholas and his cohorts promoted him as the *“head trader”* for his company.
 Called EmpiresX, it was also known as Empires Consulting Corp.
 The company was allegedly a cryptocurrency platform.
 Court documents indicate that Nicholas and his co-conspirators made misleading claims about the platform and his company.
 Their selling point was a fictitious trading bot called EXBOT that used a combination of artificial and human intelligence to maximize investor profitability.
 The bot allegedly offered “guaranteed” returns for investors and prospective investors, claiming daily returns of 1%.

 ## Former Broker Joshua David Nicholas Pleads Guilty to Fraud Charges in Crypto Ponzi Scheme